SUPARCO: Funding and Support

-Following the cessation of U.S. funding for upper atmosphere research in 1972 and the prioritization of nuclear weapons programs after the 1971 war with India, SUPARCO experienced a significant decline in funding and support.
-Engineers with backgrounds in nuclear engineering were transferred to the Pakistan Atomic Energy Commission, and the Pakistan Air Force's support for the Rehbar program also ceased.
+Following the cessation of U.S. funding for upper atmosphere research in 1972 and the prioritisation of nuclear weapons programmes after the 1971 war with India, SUPARCO experienced a significant decline in funding and support.
+Engineers with backgrounds in nuclear engineering were transferred to the Pakistan Atomic Energy Commission, and the Pakistan Air Force's support for the Rehbar programme also ceased.

-Following India's launch of its first satellite Aryabhata on a Soviet Kosmos-3M rocket in 1975, SUPARCO began lobbying for Pakistan's own satellite program.
+Following India's launch of its first satellite Aryabhata on a Soviet Kosmos-3M rocket in 1975, SUPARCO began lobbying for Pakistan's own satellite programme.
 In 1981, the Commission was reorganized as an independent federal agency.
 During the same period, a communication satellite project called PakSAT was initiated.
 Collaborations with the Pakistan Radio Society (PRS) and the University of Surrey in England enabled SUPARCO to participate in satellite engineering projects, contributing to the development of UoSAT-1 and UO-11, which were launched in 1984.

-Pakistan's communication satellite program also led to the expansion of a ground station in Lahore in 1983.
+Pakistan's communication satellite programme also led to the expansion of a ground station in Lahore in 1983.
 SUPARCO began constructing its first satellite, Badr-1, in 1983, and it was eventually launched by China in 1990 after negotiations with the United States failed.

 SUPARCO continued its collaboration with the United Kingdom, developing the Badr-B satellite in partnership with the British Rutherford Laboratory.
 However, due to orbital crises and funding constraints, Badr-B was not launched until 2001 by Russia.

 Gen Zia's decision to delay the PakSAT project in 1984, citing a lack of funds, led to a significant setback for SUPARCO.
 This ultimately resulted in the loss of two orbital slots in 1993 and 1994.
 To secure a priority slot, the agency negotiated with Hughes Satellite Systems to acquire PakSAT-1, a geo-stationary satellite originally intended for Indonesia.